Form was filled out and downloaded 1,009 times already

 What is Form DS-11?

-The DS-11 form, Application for a U.S. Passport, is a legal document that United States citizens and non-U.S. nationals use to apply for a passport.
+The DS-11 form, also known as the Application for a U.S. Passport, is a legal document that United States citizens and non-U.S. nationals use to apply for a passport.
 It is a passport application form by the U.S. Department of State.

 A passport is a powerful legal document that a government issues and serves as its holder’s form of identification and a ticket to other countries.